New energy efficiency regulations will make one-fifth of North East commercial properties un-lettable

 He says: “Nearly 20% of commercial property is presently rated F or G. Unless landlords improve these premises before April 2018, they will be unable to agree a new lease on them, with penalties for non-compliance of 20% of rateable value, of up to £150,000.”

-According to Andrew Carr, Dodds Brown’s Facilities Manager, the office sector has the highest proportion of F and G certified units and a large proportion of Es, although in terms of total numbers of units, the retail sector has more F and G certificates.
+According to Craig Parrish, Dodds Brown’s Facilities Manager, the office sector has the highest proportion of F and G certified units and a large proportion of Es, although in terms of total numbers of units, the retail sector has more F and G certificates.

-Mr Carr says: “This is a market wide problem.
+Mr Parrish, who is a Non-Domestic and Domestic Energy Assessor, qualified to carry out energy assessments and produce Energy Performance Certificates for 95% of commercial buildings, as well as for mixed use properties, says: “This is a market wide problem.
 Landlords need to act now and consider which of their properties may be affected by the new regulations and then consider how they can make the energy efficiency improvements required to gain at least an E rating.

 “There are some safeguards to ensure that new regulations only require permissible, appropriate and cost-effective improvements, but we can advise any landlords on what changes are required.”